Alexandre-GL/customizable-angular-frontend/README.md

-# Frontend example for a customizable web app with Nest
+# Frontend example for a customizable web app with Angular

 ## Getting started